-KPLP is headquartered in Mississauga, Ontario and has approximately 2,500 employees across Canada and the United States.
-KPLP operates a total of eight FSC® COC-certified (FSC® C104904) production facilities, including five plants, four of which are located in Canada and one in the U.S. Three of the production facilities are converting only.
-KPLP's Canadian paper manufacturing facilities, consisting of three tissue plants in Québec and one plant in British Columbia, have a combined annual tissue production capacity of approximately 273,500 metric tonnes which, according to RISI data, represents approximately one-third of Canada's annual production capacity.
-KPLP's

-Memphis Plant, held through KTG, a wholly-owned subsidiary, consists of two conventional light dry crepe paper machines with an aggregate annual capacity of 55,000 metric tonnes (the "Initial Memphis Operations"), and one adjacent 55,000 metric tonne state-of-the-art TAD tissue machine (the "Memphis TAD Machine").
+KPLP is headquartered in Mississauga, Ontario and has approximately 2,700 employees across Canada and the United States.
+KPLP operates a total of eight FSC® COC-certified (FSC®-C104904) production facilities, including five plants, four of which are located in Canada and one in the U.S. Three of the production facilities are converting only.
+KPLP's Canadian paper manufacturing facilities, consisting of four tissue plants in Québec (including the new Sherbrooke plant) and one plant in British Columbia, have a combined annual tissue production capacity of approximately 345,000 metric tonnes which, according to RISI data, represents approximately 38% of Canada's annual production capacity.
+The new TAD paper machine was successfully started up at the end of January 2021 with an aggregate annual capacity of 70,000 metric tonnes.
+KPLP's Memphis Plant, held through KTG, a wholly-owned subsidiary, consists of two conventional light dry crepe paper machines with an aggregate annual capacity of 55,000 metric tonnes (the "Initial Memphis Operations"), and one adjacent 55,000 metric tonne state-of-the-art TAD tissue machine (the "Memphis TAD Machine").